lectvs/autoballs-modded-v2/README.md

 	- If using Mongoose, you can copy the .exe into the root folder and then run it.
 2. Visit `http://localhost:[PORT]/bin/` in your web browser, where PORT is the port you started your web server with.

+### Build V1 Mod
+Run the script `node build_v1_mod.js` to create a ZIP file you can send to others.
+They can upload the ZIP using the client at https://autoballs.lectvs.net/modded/ and play your mod!

 ## Can I use your code/assets in my game?
 Sure!
 You can use any of my code from the `lectvs` or `src` folders, and any **ART** assets.
 Unfortunately, as I don't own all of the sound assets used in this game, I don't have the authority to let you use them.
 If you make a game using my stuff, do let me know on Twitter (@lectvs), as I would love to play it! :)